TripleM96/CGAssignments/Assignment1/README.md

 # Drawing regular shapes
 ### using **C++** with **OpenGL**

-The idea i use to draw regular shapes: start with a point and rotate it around the origin
+The idea to draw regular shapes: `start with a point and rotate it around the origin`

 - **Pentagon:** start with the top point and rotate it **72°** to get the other 4 points